rmoff/rmoff-blog/content/post/lafs01e06.md

 5 rows selected (1.044 seconds)
 ```

 What about streaming?
-We'll create a table using [the `datagen` connector ](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/datagen/).
+We'll create a table using [the `datagen` connector](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/datagen/).
 This connector basically stuffs random values into each field to match the respective data type.

 ```sql
 0: jdbc:flink://localhost:8083> CREATE TABLE foo (